Qiskit/qiskit.org/content/events/qiskit-hackathon-global.md

 If you would like to be considered for an invite, please have your professor or colleague submit a nomination to [hello@qiskit.camp](mailto:hello@qiskit.camp) and tell us about your work (especially any experience you already have with Qiskit and/or IBM Q Experience) - or submit an inquiry below!

 #### I wasn't invited to the hackathon - but I want to get connected to the Qiskit Community!
 How can I do that?
 If you are looking for other opportunities to connect with the Quantum Community, there are lots of options available.
 You can participate in local [Qiskit or Quantum events](https://community.qiskit.org/events/) that may be available in your area or join the [Qiskit Slack Community](https://join.slack.com/t/qiskit/shared_invite/zt-e4sscbg2-p8NHTezPVkC3r8nV6BIUVw) or [Qiskit Github Community](https://urldefense.proofpoint.com/v2/url?u=https-3A__github.com_Qiskit&d=DwMFaQ&c=jf_iaSHvJObTbx-siA1ZOg&r=2BfE013HYdFKw8vNGtCg79pBdgDsfBDgu6a0AqcJQ98&m=FrECrt7i8PKvrNVL5vUxBzewU1vlo5bJw21XLYqm9ms&s=tyA_8sWFiqYnJ0It_SIHLtmAwRQbPyasq4aZd6EZwlc&e=).
 We also have our advocates program, for people like yourself that are passionate about quantum and want to be engaged with the larger community.
 You can find information about that online [here](https://community.qiskit.org/advocates/).
+If you want to host your own local community hackathon - please see below for more information!

 #### I'm not in the US or North America - can I still participate?
 Yes!
 This event is open to everyone around the world - don't let location stop you from joining!